 G. Love & Special Sauce are a Philadelphia-based trio whose laid-back, sloppy blues sound is quite unique, as it encompasses the sound/production of classic R&B and recent rap artists (the Beastie Boys, in particular).
 The group -- G. Love (born Garrett Dutton) on guitar/vocals/harmonica, Jeff Clemens on drums, and Jim Prescott on upright bass -- released their self-titled debut in 1994 on OKeh/Epic.
 It received enthusiastic reviews and nearly went gold on the strength of the MTV-spun video for "Cold Beverage."
 The group toured heavily, also landing a subsequent spot on the H.O.R.D.E. tour, and found a receptive young audience.
 They followed up this success with the more mature Coast to Coast Motel in 1995.
 Although it didn't sell as well as the debut, it was definitely a stronger album.
 On tour, the group nearly broke up due to bickering over finances.
 They decided to take a break from each other, while G. Love worked on a new album with three different bands (All Fellas Band, Philly Cartel, and King's Court) and special guest Dr. John.

 Soon, though, G. Love & Special Sauce made amends, and the next album featured Special Sauce plus combinations of the three other groups.
-Yeah, It's That Easy was released in October 1997, and it turned out to be a soul-inflected effort, more similar to the debut than their second album.
+Yeah, It's That Easy was released in October 1997, and it turned out to be a soul-inflected effort, more similar to their debut than their second album.
 G. Love & Special Sauce soon embarked on another world tour, returning in 1999 with Philadelphonic.
-Released in 2001, Electric Mile was another solid release, but it was also G. Love's most schizophrenic yet, incorporating hip-hip, funk, psychedelia, blues, and soul in equal and ambitious measure.
+Released in 2001, Electric Mile was another solid release, but it was also G. Love's most schizophrenic album yet, incorporating hip-hip, funk, psychedelia, blues, and soul in equal and ambitious measure.
 Mile was followed by extensive touring.
 By 2004 and the Hustle LP, G. Love had eased up a little on the kitchen sink approach, offering instead a cohesive, dry groove reminiscent of his earliest efforts.
 Hustle was also the first G. Love release under Jack Johnson's Brushfire Records banner.
 It made sense; the two had been pals at least since Philadelphonic, on which Johnson had guested.
-His move from Sony spawned The Best of G. Love and Special Sauce, but G. Love wasn't done.
+His move from Sony spawned The Best of G. Love & Special Sauce, but G. Love wasn't done.
 Special Sauce did a series of shows in 2004 with Johnson and fellow Brushfire artist Donavon Frankenreiter, and the trio also found time to issue a brief live EP before 2006's Lemonade.
-The live album A Year and a Night with G. Love and Special Sauce appeared in 2007.
-The studio album Superhero Brother followed in 2008. ~ Greg Prato, Rovi
+The live album A Year & a Night with G. Love & Special Sauce appeared in 2007.
+The studio album Superhero Brother followed in 2008.
+After a six-year break, the original G. Love & Special Sauce lineup (feat.
+Clemens and Prescott) reunited for 2014's Sugar. ~ Greg Prato, Rovi